 As the semester unfolds, we have plenty of academic resources to help you succeed.
-Start with exploring Swem Library, where you will find the Office of Academic Advising, the Writing Resources Center, and the Tribe Tutor Zone.
+Start with exploring Swem Library, where you will find friendly expert staff as well as the Office of Undergraduate Academic Affairs, Writing Resources Center and Tribe TutorZone.

 Learn more about our academic resources:

 - Charles Center for Honors and Interdisciplinary Studies

 - Information Technology